 We expect that alliances will remain a key part of our business.
 For example, our diabetes alliance with AstraZeneca offers multiple innovative classes of medicines which address the diverse needs of patients.
 Also, together with Pfizer, we achieved regulatory approvals for ELIQUIS®, a novel anticoagulant, in late 2012 nearly simultaneously in the US, Europe, and Japan.

 Our multi-faceted business development approach has established Bristol-Myers Squibb as a leader in clinical collaborations, designed to speed the study of novel combination treatments in areas of high unmet medical need such as in hepatitis C. It also has served to jump start research efforts in important disease areas including fibrotic diseases and heart failure.

 Bristol-Myers Squibb remains committed to continuing our heritage of engaging in collaborations that advance our strategy and mission to help patients prevail against serious diseases.

-We invite you to explore this site to get a deeper understanding of our unique approach to partnering and how we might be able to combine our strengths to bring new medicines to patients who need them.
+We invite you to explore this site for an overview of our commitment to partnering, what we are looking for and how we might be able to combine our strengths to bring new medicines to patients who need them.